saenuma/flaarum/README.md

 1. Execute the downloaded script by running `sudo ./install_flaarum.sh`

+1. Use the `ifconfig` command in wsl to get the ip address of the WSL VM.
+This is needed to connect to the machine.

 1. You don't need a key to connect with the database when not in production.